theophile-bb/Spotify-ranking-an-analysis/README.md

 • Music features (danceability, loudness, tempo, valence, liveness, loudness,...)

+The dataset has a total of 36 columns.

 ## Repository Structure
 • Spotify Analysis.ipynb: This notebook is divided in 2 parts : the data cleaning and processing, and the analysis analysis process of Spotify's Top 200 charts